tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?
+- Answer (ldeng11−stat6250): Typically, people abbreviate the word "repository" as "repo" when they use the version control system like Git

 [Course Structure Quiz, Problem 2]